Code-Institute-Submissions/WIAM/README.md

 The [Code Institute](https://github.com/Code-Institute-Solutions/SampleREADME) provided the structure for the README.md file.

 The UDX folder and files structure have been provided by my mentor [Spencer Barriball](https://github.com/5pence/monkees-project/tree/master/user-design-experience).

+The code for the Upcoming Exhibitions cards, and the collapsible navigation menu, have been taken from [Bootstrap](https://getbootstrap.com/).

 ### Code